GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Maybe "just one little global variable" isn't too unmanageable, but that style leads to code that is useless except to its original programmer.
+> ### Computers themselves can do only stupidly straightforward things.
+The reason they are so useful is that they do these things at an incredibly high speed.
 >
-> ~ *Bjarne Stroustrup*
+> ~ *Marijn Haverbeke*

 ---
 ## 🏎 Quick Facts